robinmattern/FRDocs_dev01-robin/Setup/fr0304_Setup-App-Server-Ubuntu.md

 ![Restart VM](./images/fr0300-01_restart-vm4.png "Restart VM")

+- Close the Terminal window and wait for Bitvise to automatically login

-4. From Bitvise click Login then click New terminal console
+4. From Bitvise click New terminal console

 ![Restart VM](./images/fr0300-01_restart-vm2.png "Restart VM")

 ![Restart VM](./images/fr0301-09_Vultr-New-Profile-Console.png "Restart VM")

-#### Note: Just click on the terminal prompt to paste commands into the terminal
+#### Note: To paste commands into the terminal, right-click at the terminal prompt
 ----
 ### 2. Install nvs and nodejs 0:05
 ----